-Linda Rhodes, Vice-President – is dedicated to achieving full inclusion for people with disabilities and is a Speech Language Pathologist in the Colchester Schools.
+Linda Rhodes, President – is dedicated to achieving full inclusion for people with disabilities and is a Speech Language Pathologist in the Colchester Schools.

 Attorney Alan Messier, Treasurer – provides volunteer legal services for The Arc.
 Alan had a family member with intellectual disabilities.

 Attorney Ray Baribeault, Secretary – is a Director at the New London law firm of Suisman, Shapiro, Wool Brennan, Gray & Greenberg, P.C.
 He concentrates his practice in the areas of contracts, business, commercial transactions, corporate law and municipal law.
 Attorney Baribeault received his Bachelor of Science magna cum laude from the University of Connecticut in 1986 and received his Juris Doctor magna cum laude from Vermont Law School in 1989.
 He is a member of the bar in Connecticut (1989) and Rhode Island (1991) as well as the U.S. District Court, District of Connecticut (1990).
 He is currently a member of the Connecticut and New London County Bar Associations, the Connecticut Bar Examining Committee, the Eastern Connecticut Association of Realtors Commercial Committee, the New England Land Title Association, the National Association of Consumer Bankruptcy Attorneys, the Norwich Rotary Club, and the Board of Directors of Madonna Place and the Otis Library in Norwich.

 Enrico DeMatto, Immediate Past President – served as Director of Special Services in our local schools for many years.
 He now works as an independent consultant to local districts supporting people with intellectual disabilities.
 He is an active adviser to The Arc New London County in the areas of new business development and personnel.